meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 - Those with autotelic personalities report more frequent experiences of happiness.
 How to achieve flow:
 - Create conditions that allow for full angagement in activities
-- Seek out flow in places that demand phys
+- Seek out flow in places that demand physical, mental, or emotional energy
 ### Material Rewards
 Why aren't they enough?
 - Escalation of expectations